It’s not just orange cheese and Gary Lineker you know! Leicester is a compact

 healthy and inexpensive tasties.

-Once settled, just stroll fifty meters round the corner to the flamboyant ‘Dolly’
+If you just stroll fifty meters round the corner from Bossa you'll find the flamboyant ‘Dolly’

 Dover Castle, reputed - by locals at least - to be the oldest gay pub in the kingdom.